The Chaser APEC pranks: Breach of APEC restricted zone

-At 11.30 am (AEDT), the motorcade began its journey towards the "ring of steel", a fenced area at the intersection of Bent and Macquarie Streets.
+At 11:30 am (AEDT), the motorcade began its journey towards the "ring of steel", a fenced area at the intersection of Bent and Macquarie Streets.
 The vehicle (or vehicles) stopped for a red light and the police became aware of the motorcade's presence, but waved them towards the checkpoint.
 The convoy travelled through the first checkpoint without inspection and proceeded in a northerly direction to a second security checkpoint in the prohibited "red zone", just before Bridge Street.
 Both motorcyclists had by now separated from the motorcade, which was waved through the second checkpoint by police officers.
 It travelled further into the restricted area before stopping outside the InterContinental Hotel.

 Morrow ordered the motorcade to turn around at the Bridge Street intersection because he realised that they had proceeded further than expected, and because the police officers were not going to stop them.
-After partially turning the motorcade, Licciardello alighted onto the street and complained, in character as bin Laden, about not being invited to the APEC Summit.
+With the motorcade partially turned, Licciardello alighted onto the street and complained, in character as bin Laden, about not being invited to the APEC Summit.
 At this point, the police requested Morrow's identity.
 After inspecting his fake pass, officers realised that Morrow was from The Chaser and took all eleven members of the motorcade into custody.
 Surprisingly, as pointed out by the team on their television show, the officers initially ignored Licciardello (Osama Bin Laden) and only arrested Morrow.

 The arrested cast and crew were immediately taken to Surry Hills Police Station, where they were questioned and charged with entering a prohibited area under the APEC Meeting (Police Powers) Act 2007.
+Their cameras were confiscated, with Morrow believing that they had lost the footage.
+Nathan Earl (The programmes producer/director) then revealed to Morrow that he had hidden a tape recorder behind his scrotum.
+It was not discovered by police, and he removed it when the group returned to the ABC.
 All were released on bail to appear in court on 4 October 2007.
 Under the new legislation, the crew members would each face a maximum penalty of six months' imprisonment if they were convicted or up to two years if they were in possession of a "prohibited item".